andylolu2/Learn-CUDA/README.md

 - `-l` / `--library`: To include cuda libraries like `CuBLAS` / `CUTLASS`.
 E.g. `-l=cublas,cublasLt`.
 - `-gencode`: Specify which device you are compiling for.
 Needed to get things like Tensor Core GEMM working.
 E.g. `-gencode=arch=compute_75,code=sm_75`.

+### Hardward support

+RTX 2060 only supports Tensor Core MatMuls with FP16 inputs and FP32 compute dtype.
+Using either FP16 / FP32 for both inputs and compute dtype will fail.

 ## Discoveries

 ### TFLOPS